Skip to main content

 Paystream’s Leveraged Lending Pool is a shared liquidity system designed to support leveraged LP positions.
-It connects lenders and borrowers through an efficient interest accrual system, dynamic utilization, and risk-managed yield distribution.
+It connects lenders and borrowers through an efficient interest accrual system, dynamic utilisation, and risk-managed yield distribution.
 Below is a breakdown of the core components: lending-pool

 User roles

 Paystream’s leveraged lending system is powered by two core user roles: Lenders and LP-users/Borrowers.
-Lenders supply capital to the protocol in exchange for yield, while LP-users/borrowers utilize that capital to enter leveraged liquidity positions across supported DeFi pools.
+Lenders supply capital to the protocol in exchange for yield, while LP-users/borrowers utilise that capital to enter leveraged liquidity positions across supported DeFi pools.

 1. Lenders

 Lenders deposit a base asset (e.g., SOL, USDC) into the Paystream lending pool.
-In return, they earn interest over time based on the pool’s utilization and borrowing demand.
+In return, they earn interest over time based on the pool’s utilisation and borrowing demand.
 Their funds help power leveraged trading opportunities for other users.
 The protocol ensures lender capital remains liquid, allowing for instant withdrawals at any time.
 Interest is distributed proportionally based on each lender’s share in the pool, and accrual occurs per block.

-2. Leveraged lp users / Borrowers
+2. Leveraged LP users / Borrowers

-Yield Mechanics
+Pool Mechanics

 Paystream tracks and distributes interest using two index systems: GLI for lenders and BLI for borrowers.
-Lenders earn yield based on pool utilization.
+Lenders earn yield based on pool utilisation.
 Borrowers pay interest based on their leverage tier and usage time.
 When repaying, the system calculates interest using the difference between the current and initial index values.
-This setup keeps yield distribution accurate and efficient without constant updates.
+This setup keeps the yield distribution accurate and efficient without constant updates.

 1. Global Liquidity Index (GLI)